dirtyredz/Dirty-Server-Manager/README.md

 DIRTY-SERVER-MANAGER
-A script for quick server deployment and managment of the server.
+A script for quick server deployment and management of the server.

 Tested and works on these linux OS:
 Ubuntu 16.04